jsmarcus/Author-Signature/readme.txt

 === Plugin Name ===
 Contributors: Zakir Sajib
-Tags:
+Tags: author, signature
-Requires at least:
+Requires at least: 2.8
-Tested up to:
+Tested up to: 3.1
-Stable tag:

-This plugin appends the author's display name to posts.
+This plugin appends the author's display name to blog posts or/and pages.

 == Description ==